This post may contain affiliate links.

 About Marianske Lazne (Marienbad)

-I also tend to get sore throats in the winter and, as I know the curative waters of Marianske Lazne can be good for respiratory problems, I’d like to engage in some preventative medicine tactics.
+I also tend to get sore throats in the winter and, as I know the curative waters of Marianske Lazne can be good for respiratory problems, I wanted to engage in some preventative medicine tactics.

-Doctor Victoria takes my complaints in stride.
-She tells me I need to work on my back and shoulders (I’m a terrible sloucher), gives me diet advice and prescribes my week of treatments.
-These include:
+Doctor Victoria took my complaints in stride.
+She told me I need to work on my back and shoulders, gave me diet advice and prescribed my week of treatments.
+These included:

 - 3 mineral baths